Note: Most of this content from 2003 is obsolete, and kept for archive purposes only.

 Tim Berners-Lee uploaded the first HTML page on August 6, 1991.
 He also wrote the first web server (httpd) and the first browser (World Wide Web).

-Version 1.0 of NCSA Mosaic was released in November 1993.
+Things started to accelerate when version 1.0 of NCSA Mosaic was released in November 1993.
 It was the first graphic-oriented browser which reached widespread popularity.
-One of the developers, Marc Andreessen, started his own company Netscape to develop a new browser.
-The product was called Netscape Navigator and by the end of 1994 it was the de facto standard among web surfers.
+One of the developers, Marc Andreessen, started his own company called Netscape to develop a new browser.
+The product was named Netscape Navigator and by the end of 1994 it was the de facto standard among web surfers.

 New versions of Internet Explorer and Netscape Navigator were released in a quick pace, too quick to fix the increasing number of bugs.
 Most aspects were feature-centered and browser-specific techniques started to creep into the world.
 However, Internet Explorer 3.0 had the first support for CSS and version 4.0 started to run circles around Netscape Navigator.
 In 1998 Netscape was sold to AOL and Internet Explorer became the dominant browser.